mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 -- Running forever --
 ```

-Cooperative scheduling force us to be very careful when designing our coroutines.
-In fact, if a coroutines performs an operation that blocks the underlying thread, such as a blocking JDBC call, it is blocking the thread to execute any other coroutine.
+Cooperative scheduling forces us to be very careful when designing our coroutines.
+Suppose a coroutine performs an operation blocking the underlying thread, such as a JDBC call.
+In that case, it blocks the thread from executing any other coroutine.

-For this reason, the library gives us the ability to use different dispatchers for different kind of operations.
+For this reason, the library allows us to use different dispatchers for different operations.
 The main ones are:

 1. `Dispatchers.Default` is the default dispatcher used by the library.
 It uses a thread pool with a number of threads equal to the number of available processors.
 It's the right choice for CPU-intensive operations.
 2. `Dispatchers.IO` is the dispatcher used for I/O operations.
-It uses a thread pool with a number of threads equal to the number of available processors or at most 64.
+It uses a thread pool with a number of threads equal to the number of available processors or, at most 64.
 It's the right choice for I/O operations, such as network calls or file operations.
-3. Dispatcher created from a thread pool: It's possible to create our own instance of `CoroutineDispatcher` using a thread pool.
+3. Dispatcher created from a thread pool: It's possible to make our instance of `CoroutineDispatcher` using a thread pool.
 We can easily use the `asCoroutineDispatcher` extension function of the `Executor` interface.
 However, be aware that it's our responsibility to close the underlying thread pool when we don't need it anymore:

 ```kotlin
 val dispatcher = Executors.newFixedThreadPool(10).asCoroutineDispatcher()